finnp/postgres-blob-store/Readme.md

 Right now it doesn't use `bytea`, but is saving the binary files in `text` format as `base64` Strings.

 It is very experimental, since I have no clue about PostgresSQL.
+Your can install it with `npm install postgres-blob-store`.
+Please send pull requests :)

 ## Usage